literallyEllie/elliepotato-api-go/README.md

 | login_key | Login key to access the system. | Yes       |
 | to | The service to subscribe to. | Yes       |

+### Responses:
-If "to" isn't a valid service, will return 404 error.
+* If "to" isn't a valid service, will return 404 error.
-A 200 OK response wil be returned with no additional information.
+* A 200 OK response wil be returned with no additional information.

 ### GetStatus
 | Parameter | Description          | Required? |